WebBank DigniFi Credit Card

 If your Account is closed or suspended by either you or us for any reason, you must stop using your Card.
 If we close or permanently suspend your Account, you must return or destroy all Cards.
 You must still pay us all amounts you owe on the Account, including any amounts that post to your Account after it is closed or suspended.

-Section 34.
-Changes to Your Agreement.
+31. Changes to Your Agreement.

 At any time, we may add, delete or change any term of this Agreement, unless the law prohibits us from doing so.
 We will give you notice of any changes as required by law.
 We may notify you of changes on your Statement or in a separate notice.
 Our notice will tell you when and how the changes will take effect.
 The notice will describe any rights you have in connection with the changes.
 If we increase your APR for any reason, or if we change your Fees or other terms of your Account, we will notify you as required by law.
 You may not change this Agreement unless we agree to your change in writing.

-Section 35.
-The Law that Applies to Your Agreement.
+32. The Law that Applies to Your Agreement.

 If any provision of this Agreement is determined to be void or unenforceable under any applicable law, rule or regulation, all other provisions of this Agreement will remain enforceable (except as specifically addressed in the Arbitration provision).

-Section 37.
-Entire Agreement.
+34. Entire Agreement.

 This Agreement is a final expression of the agreement between you and us and supersedes and may not be contradicted by evidence of any prior or contemporaneous oral communication or understanding between you and us.